anthony-kolesov/simple-gateway-autoconfig/README.md

 ## Sharing

 NFS confguration taken from here: https://help.ubuntu.com/community/SettingUpNFSHowTo .
 Default configuration is very unrestrictive: guest can do anything.
+I'm not sure but it seems that directory that is shared must have 777 permission.

+Add samba share as client: `apt-get install cifs-utils`.
+And for guest mount add to `/etc/fstab`: `//$NAME_OR_IP/$PATH $MOUNTPATH cifs username=guest,password=,uid=1000 0 0`

 # Add Public Share